puzzle/ng-time-chart/README.md

 **2.4 Add scss style**

 In your `styles.scss`, add the style definition for the classes you have added in the item.
+In this case it is `my-calss-a`
 ```scss
 .my-class-a {
   border-color: #CB561E;